drybjed/chimed/README.md

-# chimed - wind chines in your UNIX environments
+# chimed - wind chimes in your UNIX environments

 The `chimed` daemon is an equivalent of a wind chime in a Linux system.
 It provides a way for other programs to create various sounds with simple